Introduction

 Operation Dark Harvest

-On 24 April 1990, after 48 years of quarantine and four years after the solution was applied the island was announced as safe.
-All warning signs were removed.
-On 1 May 1990, the island was repurchased by the heirs of the original owner for the original sale price of £500.
+On 24 April 1990, the government finally announced the island was safe.
+Finally, workers removed all warning signs.
+On 1 May 1990, the heirs of the original owner bought the island back for the original £500 price.

 Summit of Gruinard Island